WhiTanFox/MAX7219Sprite/README.txt

 However, the frame buffer is not cleared after calling display(), so unless you clear it, the replacement data should not show any unexpected changes.

 Hey, the outputs keep going glitchy?
 ------------------------------------

-Sometimes, your MAX7219s will do some weird stuff every once in a while.
+Sometimes, your MAX7219s will do some weird stuff.

+Reflow your solder joints, use nicer wire, and inject power from both ends of the array.

+However, if you've done what you readily can and are tearing your hair out, there's one dirty solution:
-This is a horrible solution, but I recommend calling matrix.reboot() every once in a while - say, twice per second.
+Call matrix.reboot() every once in a while - say, twice per second.
-You'll need to feed it an intensity value
+You'll need to feed it your intensity value, but that's probably fine.

 Functions:
 ----------

 display()	writes out the framebuffer to the display. setup(		configures the PSI peripheral and all of the MAX7219s
 	uint8_t intensity, 		Display brightness